Jiaxigu/Jiaxigu.github.io/_posts/2021-11-11-coffee-ladder.md

 ## Detailed Reviews

 - **Sinloy 01 Espresso: Dark Roast, Chocolate**
-  - **Flavor: 3.0**.
+  - **Flavor: 3.2**.
 Strong and bitter, but not much enjoyable.
   - **Aftertaste: 2.5**.
 Chocolatey, but then deteriorates into causticness.
   - **Aroma: 3.0**.
 Chocolatey smell with ok quality.
-  - **Cost-effectiveness: 4.0**.
-Costs 1.7 RMB per bag.
 - **Sinloy 02 Blue Mountain: Medium Roast, Berry**
   - **Flavor: 3.8**.
 A balanced roast in all means.
   - **Aftertaste: 3.0**.
 Starts ok with blueberry, but then sourness grows with time.
-  - **Aroma: 2.0**.
+  - **Aroma: 2.5**.
 Probably cocoa or chocolate.
-Raw and not enjoyable.
+Raw but not enjoyable.
-  - **Cost-effectiveness: 4.5**.
-Pretty good for just under 1.7 RMB per bag.
 - **Sinloy 03 Cherry Blend: Medium Roast, Cherry and Wine**
   - **Flavor: 3.3**.
 A big blend of fruits.
 Feels a bit artificial to me.
   - **Aftertaste: 3.0**.
 Starts with wine, but loses freshness with time.
   - **Aroma: 3.5**.
 Fresh cherry smell.
-  - **Cost-effectiveness: 4.0**.
-One of the expensive roasts in the Sinloy lineup at 2.4 RMB per bag.
 - **Sinloy 04 Yirgacheffe: Light Roast, Mint and Lemon**
   - **Flavor: 3.6**.
 The acidity is catchy, but feels like being shelved for years though.
   - **Aftertaste: 4.5**.
 Sharp sour aftertaste, with lingering lemon and mint flavor.
 The best part of the experience.
   - **Aroma: 2.5**.
 The light citrus smell checks out with its flavor but vanishes quickly.
-  - **Cost-effectiveness: 4.0**.
-Lives up to expectation as the most expensive roast among the Sinloy lineup at 3.5 RMB per bag.
 - **Sinloy 05 Hambela: Light Roast, Strawberry**
   - **Flavor: 3.6**.
 Fresh sweet flavor.
 For me the sweetness is a bit too much so that the coffee tastes like juice.
   - **Aftertaste: 3.5**.
 Strawberry and passion fruit.
 It doesn't finish well though, tastes like artificial fructose in the end.
   - **Aroma: 3.5**.
 Strawberry, has that artificial feeling too.
-  - **Cost-effectiveness: 4.0**.
-For 3.4 RMB per bag it's ok.
 - **Illy Intenso Bold Roast: Dark Roast, Caramel**
-  - **Flavor: 3.8**.
+  - **Flavor: 3.6**.
 Strong bitter flavor.
 The heavy body is unique and enjoyable.
   - **Aftertaste: 3.5**.
 Smoky, nutty aftertaste that lasts.
   - **Aroma: 4.0**.
 The caramel smell checks out with its flavor.
-  - **Cost-effectiveness: 3.0**.
-I was a frequent buyer when it was around 5 RMB per bag.
-But for over 7.1 RMB per bag now, it takes a second thought.
 - **AGF Blendy Special Blend: Dark Roast, Syrup**
-  - **Flavor: 3.0**.
+  - **Flavor: 3.1**.
 Mild bitter flavor with sparkling sweet.
 Not a fan of this setup but I can understand why.
   - **Aftertaste: 2.5**.
 Artificial sweet aftertaste without variety.
   - **Aroma: 3.5**.
 Vanilla and syrup.
-  - **Cost-effectiveness: 4.5**.
-Surprisingly cheap at 2 RMB per bag.
 - **Peet's Signature Blend: Dark Roast, Chocolate**
   - **Flavor: 3.0**.
 A weird dark roast.
 Smells sweet but acidity gradually takes over.
   - **Aftertaste: 3.0**.
 Starts with dark chocolate, then sourness loses control.
   - **Aroma: 4.0**.
 Chocolate and caramel.
-  - **Cost-effectiveness: 2.0**.
-An easy pass at 7.6 RMB per bag.
 - **Fisher Gesha Blend: Light Roast, Berry**
   - **Flavor: 3.5**.
 Fruity themed flavor.
 Enjoyable overall but could use a bit more distinction.
   - **Aftertaste: 4.0**.
 Starts with berry, then acidity picks up as coffee cools down.
   - **Aroma: 2.5**.
 Very weak fruity smell.
-  - **Cost-effectiveness: 4.0**.
-Not bad at 3.2 RMB per bag.
 - **Fisher Ethiopia Worka Washed: Light Roast, Tea and Citrus**
   - **Flavor: 3.6**.
 Floral and tea themed flavor.
-Similar taste with Yirgacheffe.
+Similar taste to Yirgacheffe.
   - **Aftertaste: 3.0**.
 Nothing special at beginning.
 Citrus takes over after coffee cools down.
   - **Aroma: 4.5**.
 Very fun aroma.
 Floral scent with a hidden note of green tea.
-  - **Cost-effectiveness: 4.0**.
-Good quality at 3.2 RMB per bag.
 - **Fisher Ethiopia Aricha Natural: Light Roast, Wine**
   - **Flavor: 3.2**.
 Fruity themed flavor.
 Lack of variety and the acidity doesn't develop well.
   - **Aftertaste: 3.0**.
 Nothing special except from a weak note of, possibly, mango.
   - **Aroma: 3.0**.
 Fruit wine, but fades quickly.
-  - **Cost-effectiveness: 3.5**.
-I have higher expectation for this roast.
+- **Fisher Kenya Dormans SL28/34 Washed: Light Roast, Lemon**
+  - **Flavor: 3.5**.
+Fruity themed flavor, it develops well when getting cold.
+  - **Aftertaste: 3.0**.
+Nothing special at first.
+Notes of lemon and citrus start to show up when coffee cools down.
+  - **Aroma: 3.0**.
+Ordinary fruity aroma.
 - **Fisher Yunnan Zuo's Catimor Washed: Light Roast, Almond**
   - **Flavor: 3.7**.
 Smooth touch and trivial sweetness.
-Despite all of this, Catimor isn't a perfect match for light roast.
+Despite all of this, it lacks identity and
   - **Aftertaste: 3.0**.
 Almond.
   - **Aroma: 2.5**.
 Nothing special.
-  - **Cost-effectiveness: 3.5**.
-Yunnan Catimor should be the cheapest in the 5x4 mix package.
+- **Fisher Yunnan Paliang Catimor Anaerobic: Light Roast, Berry**
+  - **Flavor: 3.6**.
+Balanced touch with a fruity note.
+Distinguishable is my best comment.
+  - **Aftertaste: 3.0**.
+Berry.
+Finishes badly with rough sourness.
+  - **Aroma: 3.0**.
+Fruity and milky aroma.
+- **Fisher Costa Rica Tarrazu Caturra Miel: Medium Roast, Honey and Almond**
+  - **Flavor: 3.6**.
+Smooth touch but not really balanced.
+The acidity is a bit too catchy.
+  - **Aftertaste: 4.0**.
+Mild acidity ends up with a pleasant note of honey.
+  - **Aroma: 3.0**.
+Nutty aroma.